Get the Facts

 Will Michigan still need coal because wind and solar can't provide baseload energy, especially since the wind doesn't always blow and the sun doesn't always shine?

-Proposal 3 is about diversifying Michigan's energy mix to reduce our dependence on imported coal and foreign oil, strengthening Michigan's energy economy and keeping our money and jobs in Michigan.
+It's important to diversify our energy mix to reduce our dependence on imported coal and foreign oil, strengthening Michigan's energy economy and keeping our money and jobs in Michigan.

 Aren't wind and solar a lot more expensive than traditional forms of energy?